I’m an Experienced Road Rider but Have Never Been Trail Riding – What Can I Expect?

 Our area has a good variety and will include some technical routes if you are experienced.
 Experience can be trail, trials, enduro, motocross or a day at a similar school to ours.
 If you are on your own, we will not add you to a group of beginners.
 Please note that if you are booking a group and some riders have relevant experience while others don’t, you have the choice of staying together as a group, or we can organise two separate rides, meeting up at lunch time.
 If you have friends or partners who ride motorcycles, but are not keen on trying trail riding, we can offer a road ride for them (either on our bikes, or on their own) using tarmac lanes.

 If you book two days, the routes on the second day will be different.
-Please don’t say you or your friends are experienced when you are not, as it just leads to crashes and injuries, with lots of delays, and can even result in a trip to hospital.
+Please don’t say you or your friends are experienced if you are not familiar with riding in a standing position, as it just leads to crashes and injuries, with lots of delays.

 If you are a regular enduro or motocross rider, and do not enjoy road riding, please consider carefully whether trail riding is really what you want to do.
-You may find it too tame!
-You may also find it frustrating, as our trail bikes do not handle nearly as well off road as enduro or mx bikes, and they are less powerful.
+You are likely to find it frustrating, as our trail bikes do not handle nearly as well off road as enduro or mx bikes, and they are less powerful.
 There are stretches of up to fifteen miles on main roads between the green lanes, and a lot of minor tarmac roads to and from, so it is good if you like road riding as well as off road!

 I’m Not Sure I’m Ready For This!